Alvin Ailey: Early life and education

+Also in high school, Ailey discovered his homosexuality, which added another layer of difference and isolation to his already racially segregated experience.
+Thus, "like many young gay men eager to corral the sensual impulses of the body, he turned to dance study."
+Ailey briefly studied tap, followed by exploring "primitive dance", as taught by Dunham dancer Thelma Robinson.
+Neither of these styles were right for Ailey, possibly due to the physical location and old-fashioned sensibility of the lessons.
+Therefore, he did not become serious about dance until 1949 when his classmate and friend Carmen De Lavallade dragged Ailey to the Melrose Avenue studio of Lester Horton and he began exploring modern dance.

 Ailey studied a wide range of dance styles and techniques — from ballet to Native American inspired movement studies — at Horton's school, which was one of the first racially integrated dance schools in the United States.
-Though Horton became his mentor, Ailey did not commit to dancing full-time; instead he pursued academic courses, studying romance languages and writing at UCLA.
-He continued these studies at San Francisco State in 1951.
-Living in San Francisco, he met Maya Angelou, then known as Marguerite Johnson, with whom he formed a nightclub act called "Al and Rita."
+Though Horton became his mentor, Ailey did not commit to dancing full-time, recognizing the lack of opportunities for black male dancers.
+Instead, he pursued academic courses, studying romance languages and writing at UCLA (1949), Los Angeles City College (1950–1951), and San Francisco State University (1952).
+During this time, Ailey sporadically returned to Horton to work between courses.
+Living in San Francisco, he met Maya Angelou, then known as Marguerite Johnson, with whom Ailey formed a nightclub act called "Al and Rita".
 Eventually, he returned to study dance with Horton in Los Angeles.

 Career

-He joined Horton's dance company in 1953, making his debut in Horton's Revue Le Bal Caribe.
-Horton died suddenly that same year in November from a heart attack, leaving the company without leadership.
-In order to complete the organization's pressing professional engagements, and because no one else was willing to, Ailey took over as artistic director and choreographer.